Will-Griffiths-Ireland/Mars-Colony-One/README.md

 * As a user, I want to quickly understand the subject and how it relates to me
 * As a user, I want to navigate through content easily
 * As a user, I want to learn more about the product/service
-* As a user, I want to easily view the site with whatever device and browser I an using ​
+* As a user, I want to easily view the site with whatever device and browser I am using ​
 ### **Site Aims:**
 ​